yalina2787/Notes/macOS VSCode commit to Github with GPG key.md

 ```
 git config --global user.email "your no-repley@users.noreply.github.com"
 ```
-4. list the long form of the GPG keys.
+4. List the long form of the GPG keys.
 ```
 gpg --list-secret-keys --keyid-format=long
 ```
-5. set your primary GPG signing key in Git, substituting the GPG primary key ID xxxxxxxxxxxxxxxx with your GPG key ID
+5. Set your primary GPG signing key in Git, substituting the GPG primary key ID xxxxxxxxxxxxxxxx with your GPG key ID

 In the listed [keyboxd], line sec .../xxxxxxxxxxxxxxxx date [SC], xxxxxxxxxxxxxxxx is your GPG key ID.

 ```
 git config --global user.signingkey xxxxxxxxxxxxxxxx
 ```
-6. configure Git to sign all commits by default
+6. Configure Git to sign all commits by default
 ```
 git config --global commit.gpgsign true
 ```